NOTE: The meeting Point of the Holi Festival Tour will be at the LOD (Lord of Drinks) Gate, Thamel, at 9:40 AM.

 He miscalculated himself to be immortal, so he declared himself a god.
 He started to kill all those citizens who didn’t worship him.
 So to stop his tyranny, Lord Vishnu was a form of Bhaktapralad to the same king Hiranya Kashyapu.

-The so-born Bhaktapralad from an early age was a great devotee of Lord Vishnu and had faith in Lord Vishnu.
-This made the king very angry and wanted to kill his son but all in vain.
+The so-born Bhaktapralad, from an early age, was a great devotee of Lord Vishnu and had faith in Lord Vishnu.
+This made the king very angry, and he wanted to kill his son, but it was all in vain.

 But with the blessing of Lord Vishnu, the boon turned upside down, and Bhaktapralad remained harmless with the heat of the burning fire, and Holika was burned alive.